reproto/reproto/server/README.md

-# ReProto Repository Server
+# reproto repository server

-This is the server part of the HTTP repository of ReProto.
+This is the server part of the HTTP repository of reproto.

 ## Configuration